 $ sudo cp /etc/default/grub.bkp /etc/default/grub $ sudo update-grub

-In this guide, we learned how to hide the GRUB boot menu on startup.
+In this tutorial, we learned how to hide or disable the GRUB boot menu on startup.
 This enables you to boot up faster and get rid of the annoying boot screen.